Links for Palaeobotanists

 Sedimentary Rocks and the Rock Cycle.
 Powerpoint presentation.
 Also available in PDF.

+!
 Sedimentary Geology.
-Lecture notes, in PDF.
-Aspects of modern sediments and ancient sedimentary rocks.
-Emphasis is on fundamental materials, features, and processes.
-Textures of siliciclastic sediments and sedimentary rocks: particle size, particle shape, and particle packing.
+The course combines aspects of aspects of modern sediments and ancient sedimentary rocks, textures of siliciclastic sediments and sedimentary rocks, particle size, particle shape, and particle packing.
 Mechanics of sediment transport.
 Survey of siliciclastic sedimentary rocks: sandstones, conglomerates, and shales.
 Carbonate sediments and sedimentary rocks; cherts; evaporites.
 Siliciclastic and carbonate diagenesis.
+Paleontology, with special reference to fossils in sedimentary rocks.
+Modern and ancient depositional environments.
+Stratigraphy.
+Sedimentary basins.
+Fossil fuels: coal, petroleum.

 Spektrum.de (in German):